trieu/leo-cdp-free-edition/README.md

 3. Facebook for Business Marketing
 4. Google Ads for Search Engine Marketing
 5. Vimeo Premium for Video Livestream Marketing
+6. Buffer Social Media Toolkit
+7. Blogger API and YouTube API for SEO
-6. Google Sheets + Google Data Studio for Custom Reports
+8. Google Sheets and Google Data Studio for Custom Reports
-7. Google BigQuery - Analyse Big Data in the Cloud
+9. Google BigQuery to analyse Big Data in the Cloud

 ## Proposal cloud server vendors

-1. VNG Cloud
+1. Google Cloud
-2. Google Cloud
+2. VNG Cloud
 3. AWS Cloud
+4. Digital Ocean Cloud
+5. Your private cloud server !

 ## How to install